guimbreon/Udemy/README.md

 2. [Complete Java Developer Masterclass](https://www.udemy.com/course/java-the-complete-java-developer-course/): In this course I learned the language Java:

-	    The essential Java keywords, operators, statements, and expressions Understanding of Java classes, polymorphism, and inheritance Downloading and installing necessary coding tools
+	    -The essential Java keywords, operators, statements, and expressions

+	    -Understanding of Java classes, polymorphism, and inheritance

+	    -Downloading and installing necessary coding tools

-	    Object-oriented programming and the Java API
+	    -Object-oriented programming and the Java API

-	    Developing Java applications using IntelliJ IDEA
+	    -Developing Java applications using IntelliJ IDEA

-	    Transitioning to core Java technologies like Android development, Spring framework, Java EE, and more Core Java skills to become employable as a Java developer Explanation of core concepts, programming terms, and buzzwords in Java Challenges to reinforce learning and real-world application of concepts Mastering Java programming regardless of your current experience level
+	    -Transitioning to core Java technologies like Android development, Spring framework, Java EE, and more

+	    -Core Java skills to become employable as a Java developer

+	    -Explanation of core concepts, programming terms, and buzzwords in Java

+	    -Challenges to reinforce learning and real-world application of concepts

+	    -Mastering Java programming regardless of your current experience level

 ## Contributing